Tsugami/goche/README.md

 - You can disable events that you don't want to capture
 - Soon Goche will provide a personalized profile to have memory control.
 - Have control in the cache
-- 📦 Support for Goche-Cli (Custom and prepared Logger) [Click here](https://github.com/NavyCake/goche-cli)
 - ♾️ An API developed in Go that can manage requests and return to function.
+[Click Here](https://github.com/NavyCake/api-goche)
 - Support Typescript